-Metric 1 Reinvestment % 47.6% Lumen Housing continue to invest in new stock in line with the business plan Metric 2 New supply delivered % 51.85% Lumen Housing are investing in new stock, the programme did not achieve business plan targets due to high demand for property Metric 3 Gearing 89.37% Lumen Housing has financial support of the parent company to continue to invest in acquiring new stock Metric 4 EBITDA MRI Interest Cover % -81.6% Lumen Housing continue to invest in new stock earnings before tax is in line with the business plan assumptions Metric 5 Headline social housing cost per unit £1,127 The cost per unit is low when benchmarked against other housing providers of similar size.
-This is due to the stock being recently refurbished Metric 6 Operating Margin -99.21% Operating margin is low as per the business plan assumptions and investment program Metric 7 Return on capital employed (ROCE) % 55.85% In line with the business plan
+Metric 1 Reinvestment % 45.6% Lumen Housing continue to invest in new stock in line with the business plan Metric 2 New supply delivered % 43.75% Lumen Housing are investing in new stock in line with the business plan.
+Metric 3 Gearing 76.05% Lumen Housing has financial support of the parent company to continue to invest in acquiring new stock Metric 4 EBITDA MRI Interest Cover % 40.97% Lumen Housing continue to invest in new stock earnings before tax is in line with the business plan assumptions Metric 5 Headline social housing cost per unit £1,202 The cost per unit is low when benchmarked against other housing providers of similar size.
+This is due to the stock being recently refurbished Metric 6 Operating Margin -36.14% Operating margin is low as per the business plan assumptions and investment program Metric 7 Return on capital employed (ROCE) % 32.05% In line with the business plan

-Year ended 31st March 2022 represented the Registered Society's first full year of operation so some of these measures are reflective of a new operation and are likely to move to sector norms over time.
+Year ended 31st March 2023 represented the Registered Society's second year of operation so some of these measures are reflective of a new operation and are likely to move to sector norms over time.